tkw1536/blog.guys.wtf/content/drafts/ggman.md

 Feel free to try it out and give me feedback at https://github.com/tkw1536/ggman.

 [^1]: Unless you count me changing several implementation details under the hood, but I do not.
+[^2]: The concept of components works great with only one exception: URLs with custom ports like `git@my.domain.com:2222/hello/world.git`.
+      The workaround I've used so far is to skip canonicalization for those, or to setup a config file specific to the host.